smocker-dev/smocker/docs/technical-documentation/mock-definition.md

 This page is not terminated yet.
 :::

-A mock has one of the following formats:
+A mock must respect this format:

-- Static response:
+- Common parts

 ```yaml
 - request: